pattjoshi/Crwn-Clothng/README.md

 ➡️ We are now adding styled-components to explore CSS-in-JS.
 We convert over our Homepage component, Header component and CustomButton component to use styled-components instead of scss.

+➡️ I've moved our shop data into our firestore database, now we need to modify our application in such a way that considers our data being loaded asynchronously.
+We have created a WithSpinner HOC as well as modified our shop to initialize the call for data.

 ### yarn add (You can specify versions using one of these)

 ```